tomaschyly/tch_common_widgets/README.md

 ### CommonTheme setup and usage

 Create `lib/core/AppTheme.dart` and in this file create constants for your colors, TextStyles, dimensions.
-Then use them to CommonTheme compatible Styles.
+Then use them to create CommonTheme compatible Styles.
 See the example code snippet:

 ```dart